Home » By Course » Drinks » Non-Alcoholic Eggnog

 Expert Tips

-• Whisk constantly when tempering the eggs: This prevents the yolks from curdling and keeps your eggnog smooth and creamy.
+• Whisk constantly when tempering the eggs.
+This prevents the yolks from curdling and keeps your eggnog smooth and creamy.

 How to Store This Recipe